pulumi/docs/content/docs/guides/crosswalk/kubernetes/apps.md

 ## Perform a ConfigMap Rollout on a Deployment

-For a complete example, check out the [Graceful App Rollout][tutorial-app-rollout] tutorial for more details on how to update a Deployment automatically when it's ConfigMap changes.
+For a complete example, check out our Kubernetes [Graceful App Rollout][tutorial-app-rollout] tutorial for more details on how to update a Deployment automatically when it's ConfigMap changes.